ctf/TEPID-commons/README.md

 - [Screensaver](#screensaver.properties)
 - [TEPID Endpoint Manager](#TEM.properties)
 - [URLs](#URL.properties)

+## about.properties
+Common properties specifying information about the organisation.
+Notably includes links to Terms of Service.

 ## barcode.properties
 An option to have a barcode reader as a way for users to identify themselves to office support staff, so that they don't have to spell out their names.
 Currently nonfunctional.